TechnicalInterviewPrep/twitterClone/README.md

 ## Clarifying Questions

-If you're working through this problem by yourself or doing a mock interview with a friend, these are the answers that the interviewer would give to the following questions:
+If you're working through this problem by yourself or doing a mock interview with a friend, these are the answers that the interviewer would give to clarifying questions.

 *Q: How many users do we expect this system to handle?*
 *A: You can expect to have 10 million users generating 100 million requests per day.*